How Much Are Eye Exams in Canada in 2024?

 Is cataract surgery covered by provincial health plans?

-As the most commonly performed medical procedure in Canada, cataract surgery is covered under every provincial and territorial health insurance program.
+As the most commonly performed medical procedure in Canada, cataract surgery costs are covered under every provincial and territorial health insurance program.
 Cataract surgery is considered a medical necessity, which explains why it’s covered.

 The province with the shortest waiting times for cataract surgery is British Columbia, with 76% of patients receiving surgery within the benchmark, while the longest waiting times come from Prince Edward Island.